 There are two options for male breast reduction in Houston.
-The first is traditional surgical excision.
-In this situation, a set of small incisions is made in the patient’s chest and the excess fat and other tissue is removed.
+The first is a traditional surgical excision.
+In this situation, a set of small incisions is made in the patient’s chest and the excess fat and any other tissue is removed.
 The position of each incision is based on your needs, but they are intended to be as small as possible – to accelerate recovery and reduce scarring.

 The conventional method allows freedom in sculpting a natural-looking and masculine chest contour.